 Before we build a report in Excel synced with monday.com:

-Create a table header in Excel
+Create a table header in Microsoft Excel

 Go to www.office.com and open Excel Online, then find your spreadsheet.
 Make sure each column in the first row is clearly labelled with whatever titles you want to map with your monday.com board.
 If you don’t know where to begin, you can start with this Microsoft Excel template.